wootfish/eli.sohl.com/drafts/wangs-attack.md

 round functions, we don't need to concern ourselves with the motivations behind this design.
 The main reason I included this code is because it shows exactly how a message block is mixed into the hash function's state.

-Recall that the first integer argument to each of these functions is the index of the message chunk it uses.
+As a reminder: the first integer argument to each of these functions is the index of the message chunk it uses.
 Note how each chunk is used exactly once per round, and how the order of use varies between rounds.

 In the code block above, intermediate states are grouped into rows of four.
-This looks nice, and it also mimics the paper's notation.
+Besides just looking nice, this mimics the paper's notation.
 This notation denotes e.g. the first state on the first row as $$a_1$$, the third state on the fourth row as $$c_4$$, and so on. $$a_0, b_0, c_0, d_0$$ denote the values to which the four state variables `a, b, c, d` are initialized.

-The paper uses an extension of this notation to denote individual bits within states: for instance, $$c_{4,1}$$ refers specifically to $$c_4$$'s least significant bit, $$d_{2,14}$$ refers to $$d_2$$'s 14th bit counting from the least significant end, $$b_{9,32}$$ is $$b_9$$'s 32nd-least significant bit (i.e. its most significant bit), and so on.
+The paper uses an extension of this notation to denote individual bits within states: for instance, $$c_{4,1}$$ refers to $$c_4$$'s least significant bit, $$d_{2,14}$$ refers to $$d_2$$'s 14th bit counting from the least significant end,
+$$b_{9,32}$$ is $$b_9$$'s 32nd-least significant bit (i.e. its most significant bit), and so on.

 This notation is important because it is used to express all of the paper's constraints on MD4's intermediate states.
-These are central to the attack.
+These constraints are central to the attack.

-Note that both subscripts in this notation are 1-indexed -- this is something for implementers to look out for as a potential source of off-by-one errors.
+Note that by the paper's convention, both subscripts here are 1-indexed rather than 0-indexed.

 A quick note on terminology: The original paper prefers the term _conditions_ over _constraints_ when discussing the rules it defines for MD4's intermediate states. _Conditions_ is more in line with the attack's theoretical